Conscientiousness: Health and longevity

-According to an 80-year old and ongoing study started in 1921 by psychologist Lewis Terman on over 1,500 gifted adolescent Californians, "The strongest predictor of long life was conscientiousness."
+According to a multi-decade study begun in 1921 by psychologist Lewis Terman on over 1,500 gifted adolescent Californians, "The strongest predictor of long life was conscientiousness."
 Specific behaviors associated with low conscientiousness may explain its influence on longevity.
-Nine different behaviors that are among the leading causes of mortality—alcohol use, disordered eating (including obesity), drug use, lack of exercise, risky sexual behavior, risky driving, tobacco use, suicide, and violence—are all predicted by low conscientiousness.
-Health behaviors are more strongly correlated with the conventionality rather than the impulse-control aspect of conscientiousness.
-Apparently, social norms influence many health-relevant behavior, such as healthy diet and exercise, not smoking and moderate drinking, and highly conscientious people adhere the most strongly to these norms.
-Additionally, conscientiousness is positively related to health behaviors such as regular visits to a doctor, checking smoke alarms, and adherence to medication regimens.
+Nine different behaviors that are among the leading causes of mortality—alcohol use, disordered eating (including obesity), drug use, lack of exercise, risky sexual behavior, risky driving, tobacco use, violence, and suicide—are all predicted by low conscientiousness.
+Health behaviors are more strongly correlated with the "conventionality" rather than the "impulse-control" aspect of conscientiousness.
+Apparently, social norms influence many health-relevant behaviors, such as healthy diet, exercise, not smoking, and moderate drinking, and highly conscientious people adhere the most strongly to these norms.
+Conscientiousness is positively related to health behaviors such as regular visits to a doctor, checking smoke alarms, and adherence to medication regimens.
 Such behavior may better safeguard health and prevent disease.
+The only known health benefits of low conscientiousness are relaxation and reduced anxiety.

 Relationships

-Relationship quality is positively associated with partners' level of conscientiousness, and highly conscientious people are less likely to get divorced.
-Conscientiousness is associated with lower rates of behavior associated with divorce, such as extramarital affairs, spousal abuse, and alcohol use disorder.
-Conscientious behaviors may have a direct influence on relationship quality, as people low in conscientiousness are less responsible, less responsive to their partners, are more condescending, and less likely to hold back offensive comments.
-On the other hand, more conscientious people are better at managing conflict and tend to provoke fewer disagreements, perhaps because they elicit less criticism due to their well-controlled and responsible behavior.
+Relationship quality is positively associated with partners' levels of conscientiousness.
+Highly conscientious people are less likely to get divorced due to their own fault.
+Conscientiousness is associated with lower rates of behavior associated with at-fault divorce, such as extramarital affairs, spousal abuse, and alcohol use disorder.
+Conscientious behaviors may have a direct influence on relationship quality, as people low in conscientiousness are less responsible, less responsive to their partners, more condescending, and less likely to hold back offensive comments.
+More conscientious people are better at managing conflict and tend to provoke fewer disagreements, perhaps because they elicit less criticism due to their well-controlled and responsible behavior.

 Intelligence

-Conscientiousness significantly correlated negatively with abstract reasoning (−0.26) and verbal reasoning (−0.23).
+Conscientiousness has distinct sub-components, including two major branches (i.e., orderliness and industriousness).
+The largest set of meta-analyses found that these branches of conscientiousness have disparate connections with cognitive abilities.
+Orderliness has negative correlations with some cognitive abilities (e.g., fluid reasoning abilities, math knowledge, lexical knowledge, and science knowledge) whereas industriousness has strikingly positive correlations with multiple abilities (e.g., general mental ability, memory, processing speed, and knowledge).

-Large unselected studies have found null relationships.
-The negative relationship sometimes found in selected samples such as universities may be artificially created by the selection, from students who are low on one factor and high on the other (negative relationship) using the strong one to compensate and pass the selection, while students who are low on both (positive relationship) are removed by the selection.
+Some previous studies in selected samples (e.g., job candidates, university students) have found negative correlations between conscientiousness and intelligence.
+One potential explanation is that these negative correlations may be artificially created by the selection of the sample.
+For example, with students who are low on one trait and high on the other (negative relationship) using the strong one to compensate and pass the selection, while students who are low on both (positive relationship) are removed by the selection.

-A large study found that fluid intelligence was significantly negatively correlated with the order (−0.15), self-discipline (−0.08), and deliberation (−0.09) subfactors of conscientiousness (all correlations significant with p < 0.001).

 Political attitudes

-Conscientiousness is related to conservative political attitudes.
+Conscientiousness correlates with conservative political attitudes.